-As with every tree, growth takes place in two opposite directions, both away from and further into the ground.
+As with every tree, growth takes place both above and below the surface.
 This reflects how social pedagogy interacts between society and the individual.
-Social pedagogy aims to provide nurturing conditions that support children’s growth in both directions, towards independence and interdependence.
+Social pedagogy aims to provide nurturing conditions that support people and communities in growing in both directions, towards independence and interdependence.
 In Goethe’s words ‘children need two things from their parents: roots and wings’.

-Similar to this is the growth of social pedagogy itself: through dialogue, social pedagogy takes influence on how society is constructed, and in reverse these constructions take influence on how social pedagogy is shaped.
+Similar to this is the growth of social pedagogy itself: through dialogical action, social pedagogy seeks to influence how society is constructed, and in reverse these constructions influence how social pedagogy is shaped.
 Because of this vital relationship with society, social pedagogy cannot simply be transplanted.
 It flourishes best when embedded into the culture and existing practice, and therefore it takes time and constant care to grow.